Generic name: methotrexate (injection) (meth oh TREX ate)

 Avoid drinking alcohol.
 It may increase your risk of liver damage.

 Do not receive a "live" vaccine while using methotrexate, or you could develop a serious infection.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).
+Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Methotrexate may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Avoid driving or operating machinery until you know how methotrexate will affect you.

 Methotrexate injection side effects